cardano-foundation/CIPs/CPS-0012/README.md

 By being able to switch providers without the need for significant engineering, they can avoid providers which do not offer fair pricing.

 ### New Infrastructure Providers
-New Cardano infrastructure providers want to be able join a pools of interchangeable query layer suppliers.
+New Cardano infrastructure providers want to be able join pools of interchangeable query layer suppliers.
 Without standardization new providers must invest significant time to develop their own.

 ## Goals